ideascube/ansiblecube/pages/03.deploy-ansiblecube/default.md

 * If needed, type this command to change the mapping of your keyboard: `loadkeys fr`

-* Download the bash script: `wget https://github.com/ideascube/ansiblecube/raw/oneUpdateFile/buildMyCube.sh`
+* Download `buildMyCube.sh` script : `wget https://github.com/ideascube/ansiblecube/raw/oneUpdateFile/buildMyCube.sh`

-* Modify rights: `chmod +x buildMyCube.sh`
+* Add execution rights : `chmod +x buildMyCube.sh`

-**WARNING**: If you are running this command behind a firewall, be sure the NTP protocol is allowed for outgoing connections.
+> > > > > **WARNING**: If you are running this command behind a firewall, be sure the NTP protocol is allowed for outgoing connections.
 If not, manually set the date on your system: `date -s 20160513`

 ## Execute buildMyCube.sh

-buildMyCube is a wrapper around the ansible-pull command line tool.
+**buildMyCube** is a wrapper around the ansible-pull command line tool.
+You can [read the code](https://github.com/ideascube/ansiblecube/raw/oneUpdateFile/buildMyCube.sh) if you want to understand what is doing this script.

 ansible-pull needs some parameters to run **AnsibleCube** correctly.
 This script will build the right command line for you.

+#### Give a first shoot !

+The easiest way to configure a device is to use a standard configuration without content but with all the KoomBook tools.

+`./buildMyCube.sh -n koombook -m false`

+#### Configuration file

 At Libraries Without Borders we use two important files: